Alanapiereid/Django-Toxicity-App/README.md

 # Toxicity-Classifier

-Machine learning powered web app for toxic classification
+Machine learning web app for toxic classification, using Django.